TheMaverickProgrammer/C-Python-like-Iterators/README.md

     // Capture just the key
     for(std::string key : enumerate(map)) {
-        // the resolved value type has to be the same as the map's key value std::cout << "key: " << key << std::endl;
+        // the resolved value type has to be the same as the map's key type std::cout << "key: " << key << std::endl;
     }
 }